AmbireTech/adex-validator/DESIGN.md

 - [ ] watcher, ethereum configs
 - [ ] bench system, pipelined wrk
 - [ ] validator worker: respect campaignSpec and per-impression payment
+- [ ] figure out "max channels" dynamic: we need a reliable cap; therefore, we need a way for people to check if the limit is reached